BelT26/RedundancyCalculator/README.md

 My colleagues who were considering applying for voluntary redundancy checked the figures of my calculator against those provided by HR and confirmed that they matched.

 ## Deployment
-I set up an account with heroku.
+This project was deployed using the Code Institute's mock terminal for Heroku.
+I created a _Config Var_ called `PORT` and set it to `8000`.
+For my credentials I then created another _Config Var_ called `CREDS` and pasted the JSON into the value field.

+Steps for deployment:
+* Fork or clone this repository
+* Create a new Heroku App
-On the heroku site I added the following two buildpacks from the _Settings_ tab
+* Add the following two buildpacks from the _Settings_ tab
     * `heroku/python`
     * `heroku/nodejs`

-I created a _Config Var_ called `PORT` and set it to `8000`.
-For my credentials I then created another _Config Var_ called `CREDS` and pasted the JSON into the value field.

-The project was then deployed through my Github repository.
+* Link the Heroku App to the repository
+* Click on deploy

 ## Credits
 * The process used to set up my development environment and the code used to link my project to the API were taken from the Code Institute Love Sandwiches walkthrough project.